babarrett/g80-9009/making-cables.md

 If you choose either option 2 (Direct) or 3 (Direct + Soarer) you'll need to connect the keyboard via the DB-9 "Desk PC/Workstation" port on the back of the keyboard to a PS/2 connector.

+If you are using the KVM method you may need to make one of these per outgoing keyboard port as well.

 The DB9 (male on keyboard) connects to a DB-9 (female on cable) and from there to a PS/2 conector (male on cable).
 This then gets inserted into either the